ShanningZhuang/assignment1-basics/answer.md

 (a)

-Memory about 10GB?
-5minutes.
+Memory about 5GB?
+5minutes 1 process and 1min in 16 process.
 Make sense?
 Main overhead is while pretokenization.
 Merge is actually fast afte optimization.

 (b)
 BPE Training Profile Results: